 Board of Trustees

 The CAIS Board of Trustees is responsible for formulating the long term policy and direction of the school and communicating that to the head of school and his administrative team.
 The Board is comprised of current and former parents as well as community members.
-Each member of the Board has evidenced a long term commitment to the school’s success.
-Every effort is made to see that the Board represents a broad cross section of our school community and includes individuals who bring particular talents to the school.
+Each member of the Board has demonstrated a commitment to the school’s long term success.
+Every effort is made to ensure that the Board represents a broad cross section of our school community and includes individuals who bring particular talents to the school.

-The Board meets 12 times a year.
+The Board meets eight times a year.
 However, individual committees of the Board meet more frequently on issues such as finance, facilities and development.
-An executive committee of the Board includes the Board chair, vice chair, treasurer and secretary, and meets regularly with the head of school.
+An executive committee of the Board includes the Board chair, vice chairs, treasurer and secretary, and meets regularly with the head of school.

 The Board gives the head of school and his team broad discretion in the day-to-day running of the school, personnel decisions, curriculum and discipline issues.
 The Board reviews the head of school’s performance each year to insure that he has clear goals as well as the resources and support to achieve those goals.